Where to Stay at Huis Ten Bosch with Kids: A Family Guide to On-Site Hotels (2026)

 A city street at night with people walking on the sidewalk (Photo by HANVIN CHEONG on Unsplash)

 Takeo Onsen, on the western edge of Saga prefecture, has been a hot-spring stop since the 8th century.
-The water is alkaline-soft (pH 8.5) — gentle on kid skin, almost no smell.
-With kids, it’s one of the easier onsen towns to stay in: ryokans here run small, prices are moderate, and the famous Takeo … Read more
+The water is alkaline-soft (pH 8.5) — gentle on kid skin, with almost no sulphur smell.
+With kids, it’s one of the easier onsen towns to base in.
+Ryokans here run small, prices stay moderate, and the … Read more

 Yamaga Onsen with Kids: A Family Guide to Kumamoto’s Lantern Festival Hot Spring Town (2026)

-Yamaga Onsen — a quiet preserved hot-spring town in northern Kumamoto — is one of Kyushu’s most atmospheric family day-trips.
-The 1910 Yachiyoza kabuki theatre, the elegant Sakura-yu public bath rebuilt in Taisho-style, and the August Lantern Festival (Yamaga Toro Matsuri) where dancers wear paper lanterns on their heads make Yamaga unlike any other onsen … Read more
+Yamaga Onsen is a quiet, beautifully preserved hot-spring town in northern Kumamoto.
+It is one of Kyushu’s most atmospheric family day-trips — and one few foreign families ever discover.
+Three things make it special: the 1910 Yachiyoza kabuki theatre, the elegant Sakura-yu public bath rebuilt in Taisho style, and the August Lantern Festival (Yamaga Toro … Read more

 Onsen Etiquette with Kids: A Family Guide to Japanese Hot Spring Manners (2026)